Santosh-Gupta/NaturalLanguageRecommendations/README.md

 #### Metrics

-Judging the results just qualitativly. . . they're really really *Really* Good.
+Judging the results just qualitatively. . . they're really really *Really* Good.
 (But don't take our word for it, try it out.
 We have [colab notebooks](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/tree/master/notebooks/inference) that downloads the model and the data within a few clicks, and you can use it to search papers in CS).
-We are looking for ways to give our qualitative experiences quantitative metrics.
-If you have any ideas, please contact us at Research2vec@gmail.com .
+We are looking for ways to give our qualitative experiences of quantitative metrics.
+If you have any ideas, please contact us at Research2vec@gmail.com.

 #### Model Variations